 What is a cycle?
 A cycle is a battery going from a full charge to full discharge and back to a full charge.
 It doesn’t matter if you only used 20% of the battery before recharging, it still counts as 20% of a full charge to the battery.

 Batteries that charge or discharge at high heat will reduce the operational lifetime of the battery.
 Ambient temperatures also play a role.

-Baintech Marine Batteries use lithium iron phosphate cells that last more than 5,000 cycles at 50% DoD and 2,000 cycles at 80% DoD.
+Baintech lithium deep cycle batteries use lithium iron phosphate cells that last more than 5,000 cycles at 50% DoD and 2,000 cycles at 80% DoD.

 This equates to +10 years of life expectancy compared to 2-3 years of a lead acid AGM.

 Lithium Deep Cycle Battery vs AGM Deep Cycle Battery: Who Wins?

 Lithium batteries tend to run at four times the upfront cost of a comparable AGM system, it’s true.
 However, with a lithium battery you have:

 - Almost 30% more usable energy

 - 30% deeper DOD

 - At least three times longer cycle life